This combination product contains 2 medications: perindopril and indapamide. It is used to treat adults with mild to moderate high blood pressure.

 This combination medication is used to make dosing more convenient for people who need to take both of these medications (perindopril and indapamide).
 The dose of the combination medication depends on the doses of the individual medications the person needs.

-The usual recommended dose of this medication is one tablet taken once a day, preferably in the morning.
+The usual recommended dose of this medication is one tablet taken once a day, preferably in the morning before a meal.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.